Standing Desks vs Standing Desk Converters (Which is Better?)

 So, now we’ve covered the pluses (and minuses) of both, how do you actually make a choice?
 Should you be consigning your old desk to the scrap heap in favour of a sit-stand desk, or do you opt for a standing desk converter instead?

-Below we’ve spelled out a few of the key considerations you’ll need to bear in mind.
+Below we’ve spelled out a few of the key considerations you’ll need to bear in mind when choosing a stand up desk or converter.

 How much money you are willing or able to spend will have a pretty big impact on your choice.
-If you only work from home occasionally, or perhaps only work at a desk occasionally, it’s understandable that you might scoff at the price for a dedicated standing desk.
+If you only work from home occasionally, or perhaps only work at a desk occasionally, it’s understandable that you might scoff at the price of some of the best-rated standing desk offerings on the market.

 Of course, standing desk converters are the cheaper option.
 However, if you are going to use it semi frequently, and you have the space available (see below), you might be surprised by how affordable some of our manual desks are.